Just seeing these two candidates run for president in the same dimension was strange to me. It felt like apples and oranges. Or apples and aliens.

 The heart of this project was a script I wrote to retrieve the anchor links from the HTML behind JSTOR’s Search Result pages.
 In that piece of html is the stable url.
 And in that is an article’s DOI.
-Collecting the DOIs from candidates’ search results pages, allowed me to connect them to the more proprietary data.
+Collecting the DOIs from candidates’ search results pages, allowed me to connect them to the more proprietary data – including usage and discipline assignment.
 Though the larger part of my code and resulting work is proprietary, there are some points I can share here.

 The corpus reflected in the results includes any article on JSTOR that references either candidate – even just once – throughout its content.

 Below, you can see that, overall, Donald Trump referencing articles are accessed more frequently than those referencing Hillary Clinton.
 However, when that corpus is further limited to show only page one of the search results, Hillary Clinton’s sub-corpus is the stronger one.
 Looking at the candidates’ coverage across disciplines, I would guess that this is due to DT’s appearance across a wider scope of disciplines (e.g. Literature) than HRC.